 Despite all that went wrong in the workshop, Coen and I worked hard to fix as much as possible ourselves.
 One of my goals had been to get a car free of dust.
 If I used enough Sikaflex (kind of Silicone kit) to fill all non-fitting parts, slits, tiny holes and what have you, this would do the job.
-I was tired of sleeping in dust all the time; driving in South America with our Land Cruiser equaled (and equals) sleeping in the dust.
-But now the Land Cruiser was to be dust allergic.

 Today: Letting go of that Control

 Today, 2 years later, all our prophecies have come true, including our being stranded in northern Brazil with such serious cracks in the bodywork that we couldn’t continue.
 In order to get the cracks properly fixed, the Land Cruiser had to be dismantled again (although to a far lesser degree than in Bolivia, I have to add).

 Six years of traveling on this continent has taught us that Brazil generally has higher standards than Bolivia.
 Coen prefers getting work done in Brazil to Bolivia, which has to do with work mentality as well as the quality of the work.
 Having said that, Brazil isn’t Germany (where the car was bought).

 After the welder had promised he could weld aluminum (not a matter of course) and we had dismantled the Land Cruiser, he concluded that the bodywork’s aluminum is of a much higher quality than was available here.
 He could fix it, but with a lower quality aluminum.

 Here we go again!
 I thought when Coen told me.